chaudhry0/networking_II_dynamic_sclicing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The goal of our project is to propose an implementation of a network slicing approach on-demand, therefore the user can be able to activate and deactivate different slices.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more detail, please refer to the [VIDEO](https://www.youtube.com/watch?v=mKPfAVHFmT)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>